 So, is kratom indeed that dangerous or is this inaccurate news that’s a part of someone’s agenda?

 What Is the CDC?

-	It works with a variety of different topics such contagious diseases, non-infectious diseases like obesity, lack of physical activity, use of tobacco, alcohol, and drugs, health while traveling, global health, and more.
+It works with a variety of different topics such as contagious diseases, non-infectious diseases like obesity, lack of physical activity, use of tobacco, alcohol, and drugs, health while traveling, global health, and more.